AbuSuudy/AZ-204/AZ-204/9) Event Grid/Notes.md

 If you create event grid topic you can have multiple apps subscribe to that topic and respond to the event from one place.
 Also could be used to notify another system once function app has finished processing that blob file.

 ## Custom Topic
 An Event Grid topic provides an endpoint where the source sends events.
 Custom event allow applications that are not native to azure to send event.
 An example would be an application running on prem that will publish events.
-The event json payload will need to fit in certain schema.
+The event JSON payload will need to fit in certain schema.

 *Azure Event Grid Schema*